Akryum/vue-virtual-scroller/README.md

 ### Page mode

-The page mode expand the virtual-scroller and use the page viewport to compute which items are visible.
+The page mode expands the virtual-scroller and uses the page viewport to compute which items are visible.
 That way, you can use it in a big page with HTML elements before or after (like a header and a footer).
-Just set the `page-mode` props to `true`:
+Set the `page-mode` prop to `true`:

 ```html
 <header>